tensorflow/tfjs-website/source/tutorials/core-concepts.md

 //          [0, 0, 0, 0, 0]]
 ```

-`Tensor`s are immutable; once created, you cannot change their values.
-Instead you perform operations on them that generate new `Tensor`s.
+In TensorFlow.js, tensors are immutable; once created, you cannot change their values.
+Instead you perform operations on them that generate new tensors.

 ## Variables

-[`Variable`s](../api/0.0.1/index.html#class:tf.Variable) are initialized with a `Tensor` of values.
+[`Variable`s](../api/0.0.1/index.html#class:tf.Variable) are initialized with a tensor of values.
 Unlike `Tensor`s, however, their values are mutable.
-You can assign a new `Tensor` to an existing variable using the `assign` method:
+You can assign a new tensor to an existing variable using the `assign` method:

 ```js
 const initialValues = tf.zeros([5]);